telefonicaid/fiware-glancesync/README.rst

  # user variables are synchronised.
  metadata_set = nid , type, sdc_aware, nid_version

  # When the software asks for the list of images in a region, it gets both the
  # images owned by the tenant and the public images owned by other tenants.
  # If this parameter is true (the default and recommended value), only the
-# images of the tenant are considered.
-This implies than after a synchronisation
+ # tenant's images are considered.
+This implies that it can exist after the
-# can be a new image with the same name than a public image from other user,
+ # synchronisation a new image with the same name that a public one from other
-# which may be confusing (indeed, a warning is printed when detected), but usually
+ # user.
+It could be very confusing (actually, a warning is printed when it is
-# it is not convenience to work with images of other tenants.
-A better
+ # detected), but usually it is not recommend to work with images from other
-# alternative than putting this parameter to False is to change the owner of
+ # tenants.
+To find out more about this, see 'About UUIDs and image names' in
-# the images and not allowing ordinary users to publish the images as public.
+ # the documentation.
  #
-# This value only affects the list of images obtained from the regional
+ # This parameter only affects to the list of images obtained from the regional
  # servers.
 From master region only the tenant's images are considered.
  only_tenant_images = True

  [master]